attilathedud/Reddit-4chan-Randomizer/README.md

 [Play Store](https://chrome.google.com/webstore/detail/reddit4chan-randomizer/afkglhifebfaabejgnpdkeljeohdgdej)

 ## Changelog
+### v1.2.2
+- Fixed a bug where key code combinations were not working on Windows and Linux machines.

 ### v1.2.1
 - Some optimizations to speed up rendering of the options panel.
 - Tweaked 4chan selection algorithm to select all boards.